ethanis/nitpicker/README.md

 # Nitpicker

-The Nitpicker is a GitHub Action that lets users specify comments to add to pull requests automatically if a PR contains changes that match a specified file pattern.
-This helps large teams control code quality and ensure that changes take downstream effects into account.
+The Nitpicker is a GitHub Action that allows you to configure comments to automatically add to pull requests if a PR contains changes matching a specified file pattern.
+This helps teams control code quality and ensure that changes take downstream effects into account.
 These comments can optionally block a PR from completing until they've been resolved.

 ## Getting started